Screamers: The Hunting

 Screamers: The Hunting is a 2009 American science fiction horror film directed by Sheldon Wilson and starring Gina Holden, Jana Pallaske, Greg Bryk, Stephen Amell and Lance Henriksen.
 The film is a sequel to the 1995 film Screamers and was released on DVD on February 17, 2009.

 Plot

-A group of humans arrive on Sirius 6-B to investigate an SOS signal sent out from the planet, which has been supposedly deserted since the destruction of the man-made weapons known as "screamers".
-Once the squad arrives, they find a group of human survivors eking out an existence in an old military outpost, but more important, they discover that the threat of the screamers has become even more insidious, now that they're able to morph into human form.
+On planet Sirius 6-B, three people approach a defunct communication bunker to turn on its distress beacon.
+Only one survives and triggers the beacon, while Screamers kill the rest.

+Two months later, a rescue team arrives at Sirius 6B on the Alliance Command spacecraft Medusa.
+Since Joseph Hendrickson's death, there has been no communication from Sirius 6B until the distress signal.
+It is presumed that the Screamers have all ran out of battery.

+An upcoming planet-wide solar meteor strike constrains the team's mission time to six days.
+While pilot Olof Soderquist remains behind to monitor the ship's status, the rest move out.